elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/1-data-and-repository-discovery.md

   - Data Stewards
 learning_outcomes:
   '1':
-    outcome: >-
-      Explain why data discovery is important and how researchers **Find** and **Reuse** data that they do not create themselves
+    outcome: Recognize ways to discover data
     verbs:
-      - verb: Explain
+      - verb: Identify
         level: beginner
   '2':
-    outcome: Recognize the purpose for data citation and the relation with FAIR
+    outcome: >-
+      Explain why data discovery is important and how researchers **Find** and **Reuse** data that they do not create themselves
     verbs:
       - verb: Explain
         level: beginner
   '3':
-    outcome: Recognize new ways to discover data
+    outcome: Recognize the importance of data documentation for reusability
     verbs:
-      - verb: Identify
+      - verb: Describe
         level: beginner
   '4':
-    outcome: Recognize the importance of data documentation for reusability
+    outcome: Recognize the purpose for data citation and the relation with FAIR
     verbs:
-      - verb: Describe
+      - verb: Explain
         level: beginner
   '5':
-    outcome: How to cite and licence your data
-    verbs:
-      - verb: Apply
-        level: intermediate
-  '6':
     outcome: >-
       Search for data in different resources and identify the differences among them
     verbs:
       - verb: Compare
         level: intermediate
-  '7':
+  '6':
     outcome: Recognize the purpose for data licence and the relation with FAIR
     verbs:
       - verb: Analyze
         level: intermediate
+  '7':
+    outcome: How to cite and licence your data
+    verbs:
+      - verb: Apply
+        level: intermediate
   '8':
-    outcome: Extract datasets and build their own work on them
+    outcome: Develop a strategy to search for finding data for reuse
     verbs:
-      - verb: Create
+      - verb: Develop
         level: expert
   '9':
-    outcome: Develop a strategy to search for finding data for reuse
+    outcome: Extract datasets and build their own work on them
     verbs:
-      - verb: Develop
+      - verb: Create
         level: expert
 terms4FAIRskills:
   - subject: